 You'll want tires that are durable, offer low rolling resistance, have a supple feel, and provide a pleasant ride sensation, but most important, are grippy and secure on the descents.
 25 mm is now the standard tire width, with some riders even mounting 28's if the fork and frame permit it.
 Wider tires are not slower--quite the opposite.
 Descending on worn or improperly inflated tires is asking for trouble.

-When heading for the mountains, always take a jacket, even on the warmest, sunniest day.
-I've heard many visiting cyclists relate their experiences of climbing Monte Grappa on a sweltering hot day, reaching the summit soaking wet from perspiration, and being shocked how cold it was.
+● When heading for the mountains, always take a jacket, even on the warmest, sunniest day.
+I've heard many visiting cyclists relate their experiences of climbing Monte Grappa on a sweltering hot morning, reaching the summit soaking wet from perspiration, and being shocked ay how cold it was up there.
 They hadn't brought jackets along, and began to shiver when they started the descent.
+(You may observe knowledgeable cyclists who first change into dry undershirts and jerseys when they reach the summit).
 Shivering diminishes your concentration and bike handling ability.
 You could become hypothermic and suffer from impaired coordination, reactions, and judgment, with disastrous consequences.
-A waterproof, breathable that fits in your jersey pocket or seat, handlebar, or top tube bag, is better than nothing, but adding a vest, armwarmers, kneewarmers, Buff, long-fingered gloves, and shoe covers, is adviseable for high altitude rides.
+A waterproof, breathable that fits in your jersey pocket or seat, , or top tube bag, is better than nothing, but adding a vest, armwarmers, kneewarmers, Buff, long-fingered gloves, and shoe covers, is adviseable for high altitude rides.
 In a pinch you can always resort to the time-honored practice of stuffing pages of La Gazzetta dello Sport under your jersey (a plastic bag would work too but it's lacking in time-honored tradition :^) ).
 Do not wear your jacket while climbing; it will cause you to overheat and sweat.